 The current income thresholds for the Oregon Community Solar Program are shown in the chart below.
 Eligible threshold numbers are updated annually.

 Last updated 10/1/2020

 All participants must be Oregon customers of Pacific Power, Portland General Electric, or Idaho Power.
-For more information, view our FAQ here or view our downloadable resources to the right.
+For more information, visit our FAQ page or view our downloadable resources to the right.

 How to Participate

 - Schedule an appointment with Community Energy Project (CEP), our low-income partner.
+Choose a date and time that work for you using the widget below.
 CEP will help you verify that you’re a qualifying utility customer.

 - For your appointment, you’ll need to know your household gross income (before taxes) and have your utility bill ready.
 It’s recommended that you read the materials in the Resources section on this page, such as the “How to Participate” document and the “Low-Income Subscriber Brochure” ahead of time.

 - If you were offered a subscription directly from a Project Manager, you’ll be subscribed to their project.
 If you don’t have a specific project in mind, you’ll be assigned to an available solar project.
 If there are no projects currently available, you’ll be placed on a waitlist and subscribed as one becomes available.

 For information about your low-income subscription—including guidance on program fees, credits, and payments and help reading your utility bill—visit the Subscriber Resources page.